MirunaRosca/mirunarosca.github.io/index.md

 - Sept.
 2014: Vertex Cover Algebras of Weighted Graphs, The 22nd National School on Algebra, Bucharest, Romania

 ## Research Visits
 Jan.
-2018: two weeks research visit hosted by Ron Steinfeld and Amin Sakzad, Faculty of Information Technology, Monash University, Melbourne, Australia:
+2018: two weeks research visit hosted by Ron Steinfeld and Amin Sakzad, Faculty of Information Technology, Monash University, Melbourne, Australia

 ## Teaching Experience
 Spring 2017, 2018: tutorials and labs for the Cryptography and Security 3rd year undergraduate course, Faculty of Mathematics and Informatics, University of Bucharest